-The CSEW measures high levels of perceived anti-social behaviour (ASB) based on responses to seven individual questions.
+The Crime Survey for England and Wales (CSEW) measures high levels of perceived anti-social behaviour (ASB) based on responses to seven individual questions.
 These are then collated into a single variable measuring perceptions of ASB, an approach that has been used for the 2001 CSEW onwards.
 These questions are asked of a quarter of all respondents from the year ending March 2013 survey onwards.